-I will verify the accuracy the accuracy and calibration of any breathalyzer devices used at the DUI checkpoint or after the DUI arrest.
+I will verify the accuracy and calibration of any breathalyzer devices used at the DUI checkpoint or after the DUI arrest.
 In Pennsylvania, breath test operators must be certified and must conduct breath testing according to specifically defined procedures.
-I will review the facts and circumstances of your case to determine if the police followed the proper breath testing protocols under the law.
+Additionally, I will review the facts and circumstances of your case to analyze the legality of any other DUI chemical testing procedures used in your case.

 Start with a Strong Defense

 If you have been charged with driving under the influence of alcohol or drugs in Bucks County, Montgomery County or the surrounding counties, you must act quickly to protect your rights and build the strongest possible defense against the charges.
 Phone lines are open 24 hours a day at (215) 752-5282.
 Call today for a free initial consultation or fill out the confidential contact form for an immediate response.